scireum/jupiter/README.md

 * `LRU.XGET cache key` will behave just like **LRU.GET**.
 However, its output is a bit more elaborate.
 It will always respond with three values: ACTIVE, REFRESH, VALUE.
 If no value was found for the given key, ACTIVE and REFRESH will be 0 and VALUE will be an empty string.
-If a non-stale entry way found, ACTIVE is 1, REFRESH is 0 an VALUE will be the value associated with the key.
+If a non-stale entry was found, ACTIVE is 1, REFRESH is 0 and VALUE will be the value associated with the key.
 Now the interesting part: If a stale entry (older than *soft_ttl* but younger than *hard_ttl*) was found, ACTIVE will be 0.
 For the first client to request this entry, REFRESH will be 1 and the VALUE will be the stale value associated with the key.
 For